 Customization of Billing Splash Pages

 Note that it is not possible to customize the splash page when billing is enabled unless the 'Use fast prepaid login page' is selected under the 'Prepaid access' section on the Access control page.
-If this option is selected, the splash page can be customized but only for use with prepaid cards (and not credit card billing).

 SMS Splash Page